Close

 ‘That’s more like it,’ said the latter after he had drained more than half the contents of the glass in one long swallow.
 As far as being hammered, he had all the nails in him, being totally and utterly legless, whereas Barry and I had between us still one limb to stand on.
 The cyclist finished off the brandy and loudly demanded a refill.

-‘Fancy a nibble with it?’ suggested Barry, who on a plastered scale of one to ten was definitely a nine, while the cyclist and I were all at sixes and sevens.
+‘Fancy a nibble?’ suggested Barry, who on a plastered scale of one to ten was definitely a nine, while the cyclist and I were all at sixes and sevens.

 The barman had stopped cleaning glasses and with a gleam in his eyes clamped a large cigar between his lips.
 Taking this as his signal, Jarry pulled a pistol out of his back pocket and fired.
 The shot embedded itself in the mirror behind the bar, which shattered.
 We hoped the barman’s fury at this might be mitigated by the fact that the bullet had lit his cigar.